 Research & Publications

 Dr. Distelhorst’s publications have included peer reviewed nursing journals, a book chapter, nursing simulation scenarios for a national publication company, and community newsletters.
-She has numerous poster and podium presentations at local, national, and international venues on topics related to heart failure follow-up care, cross-cultural nursing, and nursing shared governance.
+She has numerous poster and podium presentations at local, national, and international venues on topics related to population health, transitional care, cross-cultural nursing, and nursing shared governance.

 Distelhorst, K., Lybrook, T. & Shaikh, J. (2019, April).
 Effect of earplugs on quality of sleep in hospitalized patients.
 Podium and poster presentation, Annual Clinical Research Conference, Cleveland, OH.